How to Raise a Happy, Healthy Teenager

 So, you thought the terrible twos were bad huh?
 Welcome to the teenage years.

-I have two gorgeous children, my boy is 16 and my girl is nearly 14.
-They are my world.
+I have two gorgeous children, my boy is now 19 and my girl 16 (had to update that!)

 So far, the teenager thing is a little challenging but not too bad!
 I certainly don’t have all the answers but I wanted to share my tips on what is working for us.
 I would love you to share your tips too, so please add them as a comment.

 ♥ Love bomb.
 Just because they are all grown up now, doesn’t mean you should stop hugging and kissing and telling your kids how much you love them.
 Keep it up, even if they resist.
 Find sneaky ways to love bomb them, like sending them a message on Facebook!
 Take them on one-on-one dates to the movies or out for dinner.
 Look for anyway you can think of to make them feel loved, always.

 ♥ Talk.
 Keep the lines of communication open and make the time to talk regularly.
 Always have dinner together at the table where everyone can chat about their day.
 For more personal chats, I find going for a walk with my kids really useful.
 They are more likely to open up when it’s in a relaxed setting, away from distractions and not face to face in ‘interrogation mode’.

 ♥ Establish boundaries.
 I have a fairly relaxed style of parenting – I let my kids pretty much do what they want, within reason.
 There are certain things I won’t tolerate though.
 Rudeness, disrespect, hurting each other, etc. Make some firm boundaries, let the kids know what they are and have consequences for stepping over the boundaries.

 ♥ Choose your battles.
 Best bit of parenting advice, EVER!
 So what if what they are wearing looks weird (to us!) or they want a wacky hairstyle?
 These are the small things.
 Save your energy and angst for the big things that really matter – their safety and wellbeing.